 Students wishing to undertake a package of programs (e.g. English language followed by a VET course and a university degree program) must apply and be accepted into each program in the 'package'.
 Students offered a 'package' program must apply for the visa subclass applicable to the principal program of the 'package'.

 Student visas are divided into seven subclasses.
 Each subclass is based on the education sector or level of the principal program of study (e.g. Higher Education; Masters and Doctorates; Vocational Education and Training sector; ELICOS; Foundation Program).
 Each student visa subclass is given an Assessment Level (AL) according to the country of nationality of the international student.

 There are 5 Assessment Levels (AL1 to AL5), with AL5 having the most stringent requirements.
 The assessment factors for each level include ﬁnancial ability, English language proﬁciency, likely compliance with the conditions of the student visa and other matters considered relevant to assessing each visa application.
 International students must meet the assessment factors applicable to the AL level of the student visa subclass of their principal program.

 International students must also satisfy the general requirements applicable to all student visa applicants.
 The general requirements include being of good character and sound health, having acceptable health insurance for the period of time in Australia and having no outstanding debts to the Commonwealth of Australia.
-Details of the student visa subclasses and related conditions are available at the Department of Immigration and Border Protection website.
+Details of the student visa subclasses and related conditions are available at the Department of Home Affairs website.

 International students are able to work after they arrive in Australia and have commenced their program of study.
 All student visas granted on or after 26 April 2008 will receive permission to work automatically.
 This will apply to both the primary student and any family members travelling with them on their student visa.